 Conclusion

-Using the Page Object my test code has cleaned up significantly and I have gained a lot of insight in how to better structure my code.
-I recommend using it in any project that automate a GUI.
-It’s not only useful for web pages, of course, but work equally good with desktop applications.
+Using the Page Object pattern my test code has cleaned up significantly and I have gained a lot of insight into how to better structure my code.
+I recommend using it in any project that automates a GUI.
+It’s not only useful for web pages, of course, but works equally well with desktop applications.

-The code for this post is found in this project which was supposed to be about something completely different Smile.
+The code for this post is found in this project which was supposed to be about something completely different.

 Finally, since I just found it, I think that if you had something like the Mara project, it would replace about 90 % of my code here.
 So then I gladly update my code for that.